The ideal radar solution for port area monitoring and near-shore navigation in bad weather, darkness and fog.

 This digital short-range radar is a precise sensor for unmanned technological platforms for commercial vessels.
 Remote-controlled or fully autonomous ships in commercial use are required to run a constant survey of the area around the ship for obstacle avoidance procedures.

 The absence of a blind zone allows ELVA-1 SDM360-76 radar to measure the distance between the vessel and possible obstacles (other vessels around, port facilities, coastline) within the range from 0 to 300 m (up to 0.162 nmi) with very high accuracy.

 SDM360-76 radar helps to control the icebreakers, large sea tug or rescue vessels closer to ships during ice escort or mooring.

-SDM360-76 radar has low radiation emission (up to 100 mW) for safe operation on board of the vessels, in the territory of commercial ports, and on sea routes in caravans.
+SDM360-76 radar has low radiation emission (up to 100 mW) for safe operation on board vessels, in the territory of commercial ports, and on sea routes in caravans.
 The radiation with a power of 100 mW is several times lower than the radiation from a conventional mobile phone (compared to 300 mW for the latest iPhone models).
 Radiation density at a distance of several meters falls below the minimum to be measured.

 The antenna has circular rotation with a directional pattern to measure the distance up to 300 m (0.162 nautical miles) from the radar.
 The waves on the water’s surface do not interfere with the radar’s field of view.

 SDM360-76 radar in terms of its functionality is a distance sensor, the output of which is a digital signal.
 In addition to indicating the distance from its own side to the target, the radar can display a radar picture of the near-field zone around the vessel (in the range from 180 to 360 degrees).
 For data visualization, it is necessary to use additional software (supplied separately).

-The max efficiency of the SDM360-76 radar is achieved when the radar output data are integrated into the vessel’s navigation system, including the remote or autonomous one.
+The maximum efficiency of the SDM360-76 radar is achieved when the radar output data are integrated into the vessel’s navigation system, including the remote or autonomous one.